igrek51/pebble-game-of-go/docs/remarks.md

 3. Also, read the tutorials like https://developer.repebble.com/tutorials/alloy-watchface-tutorial/part1/ and the documentation of Pebble - it's very extensive, look for more.
 4. In other sibling folder `pebble-watchface-agent-skill` there is a whole official agent skill for develoing the app / watchface for Pebble - make use of it.
 5. Then, attempt to fix our "Game of Go 9x9" app.
+6. You can read the PNG screenshot files on your own.
+7. `pebble logs --emulator emery` blocks your operation, it awaits input.
+Always run it in background, otherwise you'll wait forever to finish.